NIkola-mkd/Final_Project_Internet-Technologies/README.md

 The project represents a simple blog for SEEU students who will have opportunity to write about different topics related to their field of studies.
 This project is only a front-end solution according to the specifications.

-- This website is responsive to all devices, and it is deployed on a server.
+- This website is responsive on all devices, and it is deployed on a server.

 - Techniques used:
 1) HTML5